-Throughout Mexico, one can find incredible food that varies among regions.
+Throughout Mexico culinary experience, one can find incredible food that varies among regions.
 But no region’s cuisine compares to the amazing and imaginative food that comes from the state of Oaxaca.
 Known as the “Land of the Seven Moles,” the food of Oaxaca is as rich as its culture and as diverse as its geography.
 The unique vibrant flair of Oaxacan food has inspired chefs, foodies, and travelers from around the world to flock to Oaxaca, their main purpose being to indulge in the traditional, yet world-renowned dishes.

 Oaxaca’s incredible biodiversity and geography gives Oaxaqueños access to a constant supply of fresh, local ingredients; vegetables from the Central Valley, seafood from the Isthmus region, cacao from the Sierra Madre, and fruits from the bordering state of Veracruz.
 One simply needs to visit the city’s many markets, and get lost among the stalls – stacked high with fresh produce, herbs, chilies, and beans – to realize they are in a place where food is central to culture.